 The Walpole Footlighters is pleased to announce our 2018-2019 season!
-We will kick off the season in September with a special event, Red Hot Patriot: The Kick-Ass Wit of Molly Ivins by Margaret Engel and Allison Engel.
+We will kick off the season in September with a special event, Red Hot Patriot: The Kick-Ass Wit of Molly Ivins by Margaret Engel and Allison Engel, directed by Peter Bradley.
 Red Hot Patriot tells the story of the unsinkable Molly Ivins, the famously brassy newspaper columnist and best-selling author.
 A true Texas original, Ivins was a sharp-tongued wit who skewered the political establishment and the "good ol' boys" with her unforgettable humor and wisdom.
 Written by twin sisters, themselves longtime journalists, the play celebrates Ivins' courage and tenacity – even when a complacent America wasn't listening.
 Tickets are $20 and proceeds go to the Footlighters Scholarship Fund.

 The official season opens in October with Flemming (An American Thriller) by Sam Bobrick, directed by Paul Campbell.
 Bored by his privileged, but mundane life, Henry Flemming sells his lucrative brokerage firm to become a detective.
 On his very first case, and to the horror of his wife, Karen, and his two crazy neighbors, Suzy and Stan, the Flemming living room begins to fill up with dead bodies.
 Karen is further annoyed when one of them turns out to be her father.
 Even though Henry keeps showing up at home every day more disheveled and beaten up, he couldn't be happier.
 Henry is convinced he's found his life's work and Westport, Connecticut is safer for it.
 The play is a spoof of thrillers from the 1940's and 50's.